Escaping the curse of dimensionality in Bayesian model based clustering: Simulation Study

-\section{Simulation study}
+\section{Simulation Study}

-We performed a simulation study to analyze the performance of Lamb in clustering high dimensional data.
-The Gibbs sampler introduced in Section \ref{sec:posteriorcomputation} has been implemented in \texttt{C++} and ported to R using the \texttt{Rcpp} package \citep{rcpp}. {Code can be obtained from the first author \href{https://github.com/noirritchandra/Lamb}{GitHub page}}.
-Lamb is compared with different competitors: a DP mixture of Gaussian (DPM) model with diagonal covariance matrix as implemented in the R package \texttt{BNPmix} \citep{bnpmix}, a nonparametric mixture of (infinite) factor analyzers (MFA) as implemented in the R package \texttt{IMIFA} \citep{imifa}, and a pragmatical two-step approach (PCA-KM) that performs an approximate sparse principal component analysis of the high dimensional data to reduce the dimensionality from $p$ to $d$---with $d$ being the minimum number of components explaining at least the $90\%$ of the total variability consistently with the discussion of Section \ref{sec:inpractice}---and then applies a k-means algorithm on the first principal components, with k chosen using the silhouettes method \citep{ rousseeuw1987silhouettes}.
-For the high-dimensional simulation settings we considered, DPM and MFA showed high instability (lack of convergence, memory errors, extremely long running time, etc).
-For these reasons we report a comparison with the PCA-KM approach only.
+We perform a simulation study to analyze the performance of \Lamb in clustering high dimensional data.
+The sampler introduced in Section \ref{sec:posteriorcomputation} is available from the GitHub page of the first author.
+We compare with a Dirichlet process mixture of Gaussian model with diagonal covariance matrix implemented in \texttt{R} package \texttt{BNPmix} \citep{bnpmix} , a nonparametric mixture of infinite factor analyzers implemented in \texttt{R} package \texttt{IMIFA} \citep{imifa}, and a pragmatic two-stage approach (PCA-KM) that performs an approximate sparse principal component analysis of the high dimensional data to reduce dimensionality from $p$ to $\wh{d}$---with $\wh{d}$ the minimum number of components explaining at least $95\%$ of the variability as discussed in Section \ref{subsec:prior_specifications}---and then applies $k$-means on the principal components, with $k$ chosen by maximizing the average silhouette width \citep{rousseeuw1987silhouettes}.
+This same approach is used to choose $\wh{d}$ in implementing Lamb.

-We generated data under three different mixture model scenarios, with there being a true cluster membership in each case.
-The main goal is to test the accuracy of the estimated clustering relative to the true clustering.
-To this end, we compute the adjusted Rand index \citep{rand1971objective} as implemented in the \texttt{mclust} package \citep{scrucca2016mclust}.